High blood pressure (hypertension)

 A healthy brain is quick and efficient.
 Problems like inflammation, loss of brain cells, tumours, trauma and age-related diseases can change that.
 Learn more.

 Hydrocephalus is caused by a build-up of cerebrospinal fluid in the brain.
-This fluid is essential, but too much of it can create pressure and damage the brain.
+This fluid is essential, but too much can damage your brain.